Billionaire Profile

 Became a board-certified surgeon in the United States.

-Invented Abraxane, a drug used for treating various cancers.
+Invented Abraxane, a groundbreaking drug for cancer treatment.

 2010